-Cash dividends of \$0.50 per share were paid each quarter of 2014.
-The total dividends paid in 2014 were \$89.1 million.
-In 2015 we increased our dividend and paid \$0.55 per share of common stock on February 20, 2015 to shareholders of record on January 23, 2015.
+Cash dividends of \$0.55 per share were paid each quarter of 2015.
+The total dividends paid in 2015 were \$94.2 million.
+We paid \$0.55 per share of common stock on February 19, 2016 to shareholders of record on January 22, 2016.

 The declaration and payment of future dividends will be at the discretion of the Supervisory Board of Directors and will depend upon, among other things, future earnings, general financial condition, liquidity, capital requirements, and general business conditions.
-Dividend distributions to be paid to shareholders are recognized as a liability in the Balance Sheet in the period in which they are declared but not paid.
+Dividend distributions to be paid to shareholders are recognized as a liability in the Consolidated Balance Sheet in the period in which they are declared but not paid.